brendancooley/epbt/epbt.md

 ### Production

 Every country can produce every tradable variety $\omega$.
-Each country has an underlying mean productivity level $T_i$, but $\omega$-specific productivites $z_i(\omega)$ are modeled as the realization of a random variable drawn from a Frechet distribution.
-Production requires both labor and a composite intermediate good that is exactly analagous to an aggregate consumption good $Q_i$.
+Each country has an underlying mean productivity level $T_i$, but $\omega$-specific productivities $z_i(\omega)$ are modeled as the realization of a random variable drawn from a Frechet distribution.
+Production requires both labor and a composite intermediate good that is exactly analogous to an aggregate consumption good $Q_i$.
 The cost of producing a unit of variety $\omega$ is
 \begin{equation} \label{eq:c}
 c_i(\omega) = \frac{1}{z_i(\omega)} w_i^{1 - \beta} P_i^{\beta}
 \end{equation}